 The fourth Walt Disney World theme park celebrates one amazing adventure after another with wild animals, exciting attractions, lavish stage shows, and lovable characters!
 Highlights include an authentic African safari, a whirling white-water raft ride, and a thrilling race back in time to prehistoric worlds.

 Animal Kingdom Theme Park Admission

-Deciding what ticket to get for your visit to Animal Kingdome is no simple matter.
-You can get a ticket with one-day’s worth of admission, a ticket with 10-days worth of admission or something in between.
-You can also add options like a Park Hopping or Water Park Fun & More.
+Deciding what ticket to get for your visit to Animal Kingdom is no simple matter.
+You can get a ticket with one day’s worth of admission, a ticket with 10-days worth of admission or something in between.
+You can also add options like a Park Hopping or Park Hopper Plus (which includes water parks, miniature golf, and golf at Disney’s Oak Trail Golf Course, and ESPN Wide World of Sports Complex).
 Other admission options are available such as Walt Disney World annual pass, Florida resident passes and more.
-For detailed information on Walt Disney World admission options visit MFL’s “Walt Disney World Tickets” page.
+For detailed information on Walt Disney World admission options, visit MFL’s “Walt Disney World Tickets” page.

 Animal Kingdom Theme Park Attractions

 The fun gets wild at Disney’s Animal Kingdom Park.
 Each section of the park features its own amazing theme that transports guests to Africa, Asia, or a whimsical land of Dinosaurs.

 - Africa – Journey through the “wild” Savannah on Kilimanjaro Safaris that seems to put you in the heart of Africa with lions, zebra, giraffes and other magnificent animals roaming freely.

 - Asia – The beauty of Asia comes alive here.
 Adventure into a tropical paradise full of plants and trees, rushing waterfalls and wild animals.